-Everyone wants a good night’s sleep, that’s why we’re here at Mattressman!
-But where did mattresses first spring up?
+Everyone wants a good night’s sleep, that’s why we’re here to help at Mattressman!
+But when were mattresses first invented?
 And what did people do before mattresses came along?
 Did they have somewhere soft and cosy to crawl into every night?
 And if they didn’t have a modern mattress, what did they sleep on?

 Most of us take our comfy beds at home for granted and you may never have thought about how mattresses have evolved over time, but at Mattressman, we have traced back to when and where mattresses were first made and used — and we think you’ll be shocked to hear how old they actually are.

-Further down the line in 3400 BC, Egyptian pharaohs discovered the benefits of sleeping above the floor — most people slept on a pile of palm bows, but the legendary King Tutankhamun had a bed made of ebony and gold.
+Further down the line into 3400 BCE, Egyptian pharaohs discovered the benefits of sleeping above the floor — most people slept on a pile of palm bows, but the legendary King Tutankhamun had a bed made of ebony and gold.
 He was most certainly ahead of his time, with a bed ‘fit for a king’.

-200 BC saw the Ancient Romans craft many ornate bed frames for the wealthy, with cloth mattresses offering new levels of comfort, packed with straw, wool and feathers.
-The Roman Empire then made several significant advancements in the world of beds, creating the first luxury bed that was stuffed with reeds, hay, wool or feathers, and they also discovered the waterbed.
+200 BCE saw the Ancient Romans craft many ornate bed frames for the wealthy, with cloth mattresses offering new levels of comfort, packed with straw, wool and feathers.
+The Roman Empire then made several significant advancements in the world of beds, creating the first luxury bed that was stuffed with reeds, hay, wool or feathers.

 In the 19th century, the first waterbed came along, helping hospital patients to develop fewer bedsores by evenly distributing weight and relieving pressure across the body.

-Following the turn of the Millennium, choice and comfort came into their own with contemporary bed frames and mattresses — just look at our huge range at Mattressman!
-We offer an incredible variety of options, from contemporary to classic, which are all here for you to explore — find your local Mattressman to try some out for size.
+Following the turn of the millennium, choice and comfort came into their own with contemporary bed frames and mattresses — just look at our huge range at Mattressman!
+We offer an incredible variety of options, from contemporary to classic, available to try in-store or browse online.